vivianevieira/dog-trainer-app/README.md

 ## planned additions
 * User can add new activity to a calendar.
 * User can view the calendar.
+* User can see a list of scheduled clients for the day.
 * User can create an account.
 * User can login and logout of the account.